-As you might already know, with Vawlt you can set up several volume types, which answer different stages of the data lifecycle and business needs: Hot, Immutable, and Archival.
+As you might already know, with Vawlt you can set up several volume types, which answer different stages of the data lifecycle and business needs: Hot, Immutable, y Archival.

 We’ve decided to call this new volume type “Warm”, because it combines features from the Hot volume with the affordability from the Immutable.
 Let us explain it in more detail.

 This new Warm volume has the following specifications:

 - allows two temporal versions per file (creates each version every 5 minutes);

 - employs a millisecond TTFB (Time To First Byte);

 - has a 30-day minimum storage duration (the same as Immutable volume types);

 - has a similar price tag as the Immutable volume type.

 This enables companies to integrate several backup services with Vawlt, such as Veeam, Arcserve, NetBackup, or RMAN, but with a more competitive price compared to Hot volume types.